Stories of my Chania

 The Old Jewish Neighborhood

 Kondylaki Street, which extends from the harbor-front to Agios Dimitrius’ bastion is a relatively wide alley.
-Chania’s Jewish community occupied for centuries this area known as Zudecca, Chania’s Jewish ghetto.
+Chania’s Jewish community occupied for centuries the area known as Zudecca, Chania’s Jewish ghetto.

 Central to this community were its two synagogues, but only one still remains today, Etz Hayyim.
 The southern courtyard, the Lauder Garden, contains the tombs of four rabbis and a mikvah bath.